 Then when you define their properties such as color, line weight, etc, you will see ByLayer and ByBlock property.
 Most of you might already know what is ByLayer means.
-But do you also know what is ByBlock behavior?
+But do you also know the behavior of ByBlock properties?

-- Layer0 is a default AutoCAD layer.
-You can create geometry in your blocks on it.
-When you insert those AutoCAD blocks, they will use active layer.
-When you move this block to different layer, the objects in it will use it and ignore Layer 0.
+- Layer 0 is a default AutoCAD layer.
+When you want to create geometry for blocks, this is default layer for it.
+When you insert AutoCAD blocks, they will use active layer.
+Every objects in block that use Layer 0 will use the block layer properties.

 - When you define object properties (color, line weight, etc) to ByLayer, all of it properties will use the same properties as it’s defined in the layers’ properties.

 - When you create geometries in your AutoCAD block using ByBlock, then you can override it’s properties after the block has been placed.

 - When you create geometries in your AutoCAD block other than ByLayer or ByBlock, then you can’t override them after your block has been placed.